What is the Junior Olympian Program?

 - maintain records of scores shot on JOP nights.

-- distribute badges as they are earned
+- distribute certificates and/or plates/stickers as they are earned

 2. Indoor Range suitable for 18m shooting.
 Clubs supply butts, targets and scorecards.